Aashik-asn/Python/Snake/README.md

-THE 3AY SNAKE – HOW TO RUN
+SNAKE – HOW TO RUN

 Install Python 3.9 or above
 https://www.python.org/downloads/